Operation Grand Canyon with Dan Snow

-Operation Grand Canyon with Dan Snow is a British factual television series that was first broadcast on BBC Two on 5 January 2014.
+Operation Grand Canyon with Dan Snow is a British factual television series first broadcast on BBC Two on 5 January 2014.
 The two-part series was presented by Dan Snow.

 Production

 The series will be distributed by BBC Worldwide and is a BBC and Discovery Channel co-production.

 Reception

 Sam Wollaston of The Guardian wasn't convinced the series deserved two episodes.
 The Sentinel said "the experience should have been the blueprint for I'm A Celebrity".